NaveenBandarage/HelloWorldGo/README.md

 # HelloWorldGo
-A little hello world file my first exploration into Go.
+My first exploration into Go.
+A collection of little Go projects.

+#References
+Following the Go Language Programming Practical Basics Tutorial by SentDex